 In some circumstances, you can get rid of your federal student loans through loan cancellation, which is also sometimes called "student loan discharge" or "student loan forgiveness."
-In order to cancel your loans, you must meet certain conditions.
+To cancel your loans, you must meet certain conditions.

-Below are several ways to cancel federal student loans.
+Below are several ways to get out of repaying your federal student loans.

 For-profit schools are well known for using glowing descriptions of future careers and high salaries to convince potential students to take out loans in order to attend, only to have the schools close before the students can finish the programs.
 If this sounds like something that happened to you, you might be able to discharge your loans.

 You can cancel a FFEL Program Loan, a Direct Loan, or a Perkins Loan if you were unable to complete a program because a school closed:

 You aren’t eligible for this kind of cancellation in the following circumstances, even if the school closed.

 In December 2018, the Department of Education announced that if you meet the eligibility requirements for a closed school discharge for loans you took out to attend a school that closed on or after November 1, 2013—like a Corinthian College—and you haven't enrolled at another school that participates in the federal student aid programs within three years of the school's closure date, you'll receive an automatic discharge.
 The Department of Education will initiate the discharge, and your loan servicer will notify you about it.

 If you don't want to wait for the three years to expire before you get an automatic discharge, you may apply for a closed school discharge as soon as the Department of Education confirms your school’s official closure date.
 So, if you attended a school that closed less than three years ago, meet the eligibility requirements for a closed school discharge, and want your loans forgiven sooner, contact your loan servicer about applying for a discharge.